uoeIDS/IDS_website/content/assessments/project.en.md

 ## Too Long Didn't Read (TL;DR)
 You will pick a dataset, from a dedicated list of data sources given below.
 From different resources, these data sets are carefully selected to make that step easier for you.
-Generally, your goal is to do something reasonable with the selected data set using what we learned from the course mainly.
-That is your final project in a nutshell.
+Generally, your goal is to do something reasonable with the selected data set using what you learnt from the course.
+That is your final project in a nutshell!
 More specifically, you can think of the following steps as an example (but not limited to)

 1. Data set Selection and Understanding